owl-language/Owl/README.md

 # Using Owl

-Owl can be invoked in three different ways:
+Simply run the included Makefile by typing 'make' in your terminal.
+Owl requires a C++ compiler which supports C++17 to compile.

-   1) Owl shell - this interactive shell lets you load files, run them , display their AST, see memory usage etc
+Once built, Owl can be invoked in three different ways:
-   2) Owl repl - a standard read-eval-print-loop, lets you enter statements, and they run as soon as you hit enter
+1) Owl cli - your everyday command line interpreter, owl <options> <filename> will run a supplied owl program
-   3) Owl cli - your normal CLI interpreter, owlcli <options> <filename> will run a supplied owl program
+2) Owl shell - this interactive shell lets you load files, run them , display their AST, see memory usage etc

-It is planned to merge owlshell and owlrepl sometime soon.
+3) Owl repl - a standard read-eval-print-loop, lets you enter statements, and they run as soon as you hit enter

 # Syntax